-- 3.1.1 Lifejackets: Each crew member shall have a life jacket that provides at least 33.7 lbs (150 N) of buoyancy, intended to be worn over the shoulders (no belt packs), meeting either U.S. Coast Guard or ISO specifications.
+Lifejackets: Each crew member shall have a life jacket that provides at least 33.7 lbs (150 N) of buoyancy, intended to be worn over the shoulders (no belt packs), meeting either U.S. Coast Guard or ISO specifications.
 Life jackets shall be equipped with crotch or leg straps, a whistle, a waterproof light, be fitted with marine-grade retro-reflective material, and be clearly marked with the yacht or wearer's name, and be compatible with the wearer's safety harness.
+After 1/1/2018, each life jacket shall be equipped with an AIS personal crew overboard beacon.
 If the life jacket is inflatable, it shall be checked for air retention regularly.
-Alternatively, each crewmember shall have a U.S. Coast Guard approved Type I life jacket equipped with crotch or leg straps, a whistle, a waterproof light, retro-reflective material, marked with the yacht or wearer's name, which is compatible with a safety harness. - 3.1.3 Knife: A yacht shall carry at least one strong, sharp knife, sheathed and securely restrained, which is readily accessible from the deck and/or cockpit. - 3.1.4 Safety Harness: Each crew member shall have a safety harness and compatible safety tether not more than seven (7) feet (2.13m) long with a breaking strength of 4,500 lbs (20kN).
-The tether shall have a snap hook at its far end and a means to quickly disconnect the tether at the chest end. - 3.2.1 Jack Lines: A yacht shall have jack lines with a breaking strength of at least 4,500 lbs (20 kN), that allow the crew to reach all points on deck and are connected to similarly strong attachment points. - 3.2.2 Companionway Clipping Points: A yacht shall have adequate clipping points or jack lines which allow the crew
+Alternatively, each crewmember shall have a U.S. Coast Guard approved inherently buoyant offshore life jacket equipped with crotch or leg straps, a whistle, a waterproof light, and retro-reflective material, marked with the yacht or wearer's name, which is compatible with a safety harness.

+- Safety Harness: Each crew member shall have a safety harness and compatible safety tether not more than seven (7) feet (2.13m) long with a breaking strength of 4,500 lbs (20kN).
+The tether shall have a snap hook at its far end and a means to quickly disconnect the tether at the chest end. - 3.2.1 Jack Lines: A yacht shall have jack lines with a breaking strength of at least 4,500 lbs (20 kN), that allow the crew to reach all points on deck and are connected to similarly strong attachment points. - 3.2.2 Companionway Clipping Points: A yacht shall have adequate clipping points or jack lines which allow the crew to clip on before coming on deck and unclip after going below.